German Police Swoop on Last Generation Climate Activists | 📰 LatestLY

 Meanwhile, the climate alliance Ende Gelände — which roughly translates as "here and no further" — said the raids were being carried out on "those who warn about the climate crisis and not on those who are responsible for it."

-"The judiciary is taking action, that is the right signal of a defensible constitutional state," Wendt said.

-"The population, which suffers thousands of times a day under the street terror of these self-proclaimed climate saviors, is finally being perceived as the real victim of these criminals."
+"The population, which suffers thousands of times a day under the street terror of these self-proclaimed climate saviors, is finally being perceived as the real victim of these criminals," Wendt said.

 While Last Generation acknowledges that its protests are provocative, it says that only by stirring friction can it encourage debate about climate change within society.